 To learn more about the different types of garden hoses Swan offers, read our “Garden Hose Buying Guide” article here.
 To shop the entirety of Swan’s product line, which includes accessories such as nozzles and watering wands, visit our website here.

 Now that you know some of the important first steps to starting your vegetable garden, it’s time to get out and grow!

 Vegetable Growing Guide

-For more general gardening information, read the following article:
+For more general gardening information, read the following articles: